 - Click the person icon in the top right corner of the screen

-- Click My Account.
+- Click on My Account.

-- Click Settings.
-Or, go directly to the Settings menu.
+- Click on the Settings tab.

 - Scroll to Takeaways and turn the switch to ON.